PS-Gustavo/RESkelly/README.md

 ## Installation and Setup

 This project requires a C/C++ compiler in order to build and link the code.
 GCC has been used as the main compiler for development.
 CMake and Makefiles are also used to automate building, linking and running the project.
-Those can be installed in Linux through the following command:
+Those can be installed in Linux through the following commands:

 ```sh
 sudo apt install gcc